How does foreclosure work?

 Foreclosure processes differ by state.
 If you are worried about foreclosure, you should call the CFPB at 1-855-411-CFPB (2372) to be connected with a U.S. Department of Housing and Urban Development (HUD)-approved housing counselor.

-Typically, once you fall three months behind on your mortgage payments, the foreclosure process may begin (although the process can begin earlier or later).
+Typically, once you fall four months behind on your mortgage payments, the foreclosure process may begin (although the process can begin earlier or later).
 The foreclosure process may proceed in one of three ways depending on your state: judicial sale, which requires that the process go through court; power of sale, which can be carried out entirely by the lender; or strict foreclosure, which is only available in a few states and requires the lender or a servicer acting on the lender’s behalf to file a lawsuit against the borrower.